JimHefti/Module_145/Cisco_Packet_Tracer_Übung/01_Packet_Tracer_Navigate_the_IOS.md

 S1# cl<tab>

 ### Questions:
 What information was returned?
+A: Ambiguous command: "cl"

 S1# clock

 ### Question:
 What information was returned?
+A: % Incomplete command.

 S1# clock set 25:00:00

 ### Question:
 What information was returned?
+A: % Invalid input detected at ‘^’ marker.

 S1# clock set 15:00:00 32

 ### Question:
 What information was returned?
+A: % Invalid input detected at '^' marker.